Medical Conditions at Clifton Primary School

 Keeping our children healthy and safe is of the upmost importance at Clifton Primary School.
-To do this, we have a full time designated Medical Lead called Miss Tracy.
+To do this, we have a full time designated Medical Needs Coordinator called Miss Tracy.

 Any child who has been prescribed an inhaler by their GP must have two inhalers in school at all times.
 This also applies to children who have a 'Temporary Inhaler' due to a short term medical condition.
 We ask that parents of asthmatic children sign the 'Emergency Inhaler' permission slip to allow them to use our school inhaler should they ever need it.
 We store emergency inhalers at various points across the school so your child will always be near an inhaler if they cannot access their own.
 We also take the emergency inhalers on all school trips.

 It is very important that you teach your child how to use their inhaler independently and have regular asthma reviews which you can arrange through your GP.

 Children can suffer from a range of allergies which may cause mild reactions such as itchy skin to severe reactions which can impact on their breathing.
 If you notice that your child mildly reacts to a food or substance you should make an appointment with your GP and inform Miss Tracy so that we can monitor this at school.
 If your child ever has any difficulties with their breathing you should call 999 and ask for help.

 If your child is diagnosed with an allergy or an intolerance to any foods or substances, we will request a Medical Care Plan for your child, if you have not already been provided with one.
 This will usually involve a meeting with Miss Tracy and a nurse from the local nursing team where a plan is created to ensure that your child's medical needs are met at school.